sigstore/docs/content/en/cosign/installation.md

 ## Arch Linux

-If you are using Arch Linux, you can install `cosign` by running:
+If you are using Arch Linux, you can install Cosign by running:

 ```console
 pacman -S cosign